edhamma/mahasi-diary/diary.rst

 **A:**  When I was noting while walking both my mind and body felt so light that I even wanted to run.

 **A:**  I felt like running, so I ran but I kept on noting.
-I could note all *(This is a description of LAHUTA -.Lightness of mind which is associated with PASSADHI)*.
+I could note all *(This is a description of LAHUTA - Lightness of mind which is associated with PASSADHI)*.

 *Muduta* (pliancy of mind)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~